PhoenixPan/PythonCookBook/Timing&Profiling.md

-#Use lprun to display the time used by every line of your code (in Jupyter)
+## Use lprun to display the time used by every line (example in Jupyter)
 ```
 import line_profiler
 def load_ipython_extension(ip):